MTV has announced a first UK version of its hit reality show Catfish.

 A UK version was first planned in 2016 but never materialised.

-For now, season 8 of the US series airs on MTV in the UK on Wednesday nights at 9PM.
+For now, season 8 of the US series airs on MTV in the UK.
 The latest episodes are currently co-hosted by Nev Schulman and Kamie Crawford.

 Host Nev previously revealed there was still no shortage of applications from those concerned they've been fooled.